ukyzky/eurorack/README.md

   - 4b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
   - 4c. turn "loop length knob" to set loop start position.
   - 4d. push "T rate switch". then "T rate LED" stop blink.
 (It represents save/load mode exited.)

+## x clock input for t trigger reset mode or t gate hold mode

+We can use x clock input as t trigger rising edge reset mode (x is clocked by internal t).

+And we can use x clock input as t gate hold mode (x is clocked by internal t).

+Play scenario is:

+1. Connect something to x clock input.

+2. (NEW FUNCTION) Set x clock input alternative mode

+  - In save/load mode, "external button" works as setting x clock input alternative mode.

+  - 2a. long-press "T rate switch".
+  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in save/load mode.)
+  - 2c. push "external switch". then "T rate LED" stop blink.
+(It represents save/load mode exited.)
+Then x clock input works as t trigger rising edge reset mode.

+  - Repeat 2a, 2b and 2c.
+Then x clock input works as t gate hold mode.

+  - 2d. long-press "T rate switch".
+  - 2e. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in save/load mode.)
+  - 2f. long-press "external switch". then "T rate LED" stop blink.
+(It represents save/load mode exited.)
+Then x clock input works as normal x clock mode.

 =======